jamulussoftware/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 ✅: This device works reasonably well with Jamulus.
 You might need to set up some things, but sound quality and latency are fine.

-😐: This device works so-so and there might be some difficulties.
+😐: This device works, but there might be some difficulties.
 If you want to buy a new device, don't buy this one.
 There might be similar devices available which work better.

 ❌: This device will not work correctly.
 If you succeed, there might be severe issues.
 Therefore, search for another device.